Skip to main content

 • Interim submissions to HDP

 *The release dates of the IRIS reports for the different administrations and the NSS reports are subject to change.
 We will reflect any change to the proposed dates in the schedule.
-We will add to this schedule with the proposed dates for IRIS for providers in England and Scotland once confirmed by OfS and SFC.
+We will add to this schedule with the proposed dates for IRIS for providers in Scotland once confirmed by SFC.

 Data Entry Tool